 farmers market where produce and farm products are sold

-🌱 Ready to Grow your small farm?
+🌱 Ready to grow your small farm?

 If you’re thinking seriously about starting your own small farm, here are your next steps: